-The NCBWF has a small library of books written by African-American-Canadian-Caribbean authors and ‘Community Connections 2008’ a Black Business Directory.
+The NCBWF has a small in-house library of books written by African-Canadian-American-Caribbean authors and ‘Community Connections 2008’ a Black Business Directory.
 Additionally we provide an educational and informative library of material in the form of brochures, books, and videos regarding the HIV/AIDS, Diabetes, High Blood Pressure, Hepatitis C, Tuberculosis and many other health issues available to the members of the public

 We have been a pillar in our community, and we continue to provide various levels of support and resources to Black families and community members in the following areas:

 - Community connections by referring people to

 - Employment services